This story was first published on November 14, 2019.

-For degawëno:da’s, paddling the length of the Allegheny River over the course of four months this year was to be a “witness to the raw element of the natural world.”
+For degawëno:da’s, paddling the length of the Allegheny River over the course of four months in 2019 was to be a “witness to the raw element of the natural world.”

 The 49-year-old New York resident is a member of Defend Ohi:yo’, a grassroots organization committed to protecting the Allegheny River and all waterways.
 “Ohi:yo’” translates to “good river” in the Seneca language.

 The Allegheny and Monongahela rivers form the beginning of the Ohio River in Pittsburgh, and much of the Allegheny River flows within the Ohio River watershed.